mkjung/superprocess/README.rst

 superprocess
 ============
-superprocess provides a subprocess-like API for starting both local and remote processes.
+Superprocess facilitates extending the built-in subprocess module.
+You can extend superprocess to add custom behaviour or use the bundled extensions, most notably support for running remote processes.

 Installation
 ------------